Yuliang-Liu/TIoU-metric/curved-tiou/readme.md

   TIoU-metric maybe more effective in evaluating curve text since IoU 0.5 for curved text could be visually unaccetable.

 ## Evaluating on SCUT-CTW1500
-det_ctw1500.zip is an example from [SCUT-CTW1500](https://github.com/Yuliang-Liu/Curve-Text-Detector/tree/master/tools/ctw1500_evaluation) example results. ctw1500-gt.zip is the gt of test set  from [SCUT-CTW1500](https://github.com/Yuliang-Liu/Curve-Text-Detector).
+det_ctw1500.zip is an example detection results from [SCUT-CTW1500](https://github.com/Yuliang-Liu/Curve-Text-Detector/tree/master/tools/ctw1500_evaluation). ctw1500-gt.zip is the gt of test set  from [SCUT-CTW1500](https://github.com/Yuliang-Liu/Curve-Text-Detector).

 Run